rachelchen02/StatsCalculator/README.md

 # StatsCalculator
 This is the mid-semester mini-project of a statistics calculator.
+To use it, follow the instructions on the main menu.
+To input numbers into the calculator, type 1.
+Make sure to input numbers one by one, and type "done" when complete.
+To run a calculation, type the number that corresponds to the operation you want to perform as it appears on the main menu.
+To exit out of the calculator, type 8.